XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/skills.md

 # Tactical Doll Skills

-### In terms of M950a's Mod skill, what node is the theatre stage?

-> Non-allied.
-Occupied or otherwise.
-Also applicable to all combat sims.

 ### Can KSVK's 2nd skill crit/miss?

 > [Apparently it's coded like an explosive/grenade](https://iopwiki.com/wiki/KSVK).
 Main shot can miss and crit, while resulting explosion can't.